murali101/university-enrollment/Readme.md

 <<CURRENT_DIR>>/build/reports/tests/test/index.html

 ## Jenkins CI/CD Pipeline steps
-1. Checkout the source code from the https://github.com/murali101/university-enrollment.git - branch name ==> main
+1. Checkout the source code from the https://github.com/murali101/university-enrollment.git - branch name ==> master
 2. Please look into the Jenkins file for steps in the build process - Build Configuration
+3. Docker need to be installed on build system
-3. Post build, kubernetes deployment file available in Kubernetes.yaml
+4. Post build, kubernetes deployment file available in Kubernetes.yaml